Transformer – HL7 2.x / XML Processor

-The Transformer – HL7 2.x / XML Processor transforms HL7 2.X to / from XML.
+The Transformer – HL7 2.x / XML Processor transforms HL7 2.X to XML and the reverse, XML to HL7 2.x.

 Select the Processor Configuration tab and click on Add Processor.